joelparkerhenderson/wordbooks/analytics.md

 * [conversion](?): when a visitor comes to a site and complets a goal
 * [cookie](?): a small amount of data used to remember information from page to page and visit to visit
 * [cost data](?): the information imported from a Google AdWords account into an Analytics account
-* [downloads and registrations](TODO)downloads and registrations serve as the top-of-funnel metric for user engagement.
+* [downloads and registrations](TODO) downloads and registrations serve as the top-of-funnel metric for user engagement.
 * [DNRs: downloads and registrations](TODO)
 * [CLV: customer lifetime value](https://en.wikipedia.org/wiki/Customer_lifetime_value)
 * [CLVT: customer lifetime value](https://en.wikipedia.org/wiki/Customer_lifetime_value)
 * [CP: customer profitability](https://en.wikipedia.org/wiki/Customer_profitability)
 * [custom reporting](?): options to create reports based on metrics and dimensions you choose
-* [customer lifetime value (CLV, CLTV)](https://en.wikipedia.org/wiki/Customer_lifetime_value) prediction of the net profit attributed to the entire future relationship with a customer. (a.k.a. lifetime customer value (LCV), life-time value (LTV))
+* [customer lifetime value (CLV, CLTV)](https://en.wikipedia.org/wiki/Customer_lifetime_value) prediction of net profit for to the entire relationship with a customer.
 * [customer profitability (CP)](https://en.wikipedia.org/wiki/Customer_profitability) the profit the firm makes from serving a customer or customer group over a specified period of time.
-* [daily active users (DAU)](https://wikipedia.org/wiki/Daily_Active_Users) (cf. MAU, WAU) DAUs help measure engagement, retention, stickiness, and the lifetime value (LTV) of your users.
+* [daily active users (DAU)](https://wikipedia.org/wiki/Daily_Active_Users) (cf. MAU, WAU) DAUs help measure engagement, retention, stickiness, and lifetime value of users.
 * [DAU: daily active users](https://wikipedia.org/wiki/Daily_Active_Users)
-* [direct traffic](?): visits to a site where the user enters your URL into their browser's address bar, not into a search engine.
+* [direct traffic](?): visits to a site where a user types your URL in their browser's address bar, not in a search engine.
 * [ecommerce](?): purchasing or selling of products or services using the internet
 * [exact match](?): a match on every character in a search string from beginning to end
 * [filter](?): a guideline that includes or excludes specific data from reports